What Is Structured Data for SEO - How to Add It Guide

 Instead of clicking on the first website, most users will click on the featured snippet.

 That’s why, when a featured snippet appears, it decreases the click-through rate (CTR) of the first website by 8%.
 For popular searches (or even unpopular ones), that behavior can make a noticeable impact on site traffic.

 Structured data can help your company leverage that same user behavior.

-A video optimized with structured data, for example, can appear at the top of search results and capture users immediately.
+A video optimized with schema markup, for example, can appear at the top of search results and capture users immediately.
 Likewise, a corporate contact snippet can provide immediate answers, directing users to your site and social media.

 Even though Google doesn’t guarantee it’ll use your structured data, it’s worth investing your time to optimize your content with it.
-Plus, it doesn’t take long to add structured data to your pages, especially if you have some beginner developer skills.
+Plus, it doesn’t take long to add schema markup to your pages, especially if you have some beginner developer skills.

 Preview your page for users